 Reading CVs is always on the agenda for those who occupy themselves with search and selection.
 But what happens when a computer reads a CV?
-While the recruiter can quickly and easily find the information that they consider relevant and required for a job posting, it still takes a lot of time to analyse every single CV.
+While the recruiter can quickly and easily find the information they consider relevant and required for a job posting, it still takes a lot of time to analyse every CV.
 This is where CV parsing systems can play a fundamental role in the recruiting or talent acquisition process.
 Let’s find out more.

 The advantages of artificial intelligence are numerous and apply to various stages of the recruitment process.
 Specifically, CV parsing allows you to:

 CV archives are often composed of digital files, saved in folders on company PCs or servers, and CVs are kept in paper format.
 Saved as such, these documents are not very useful as they do not have any structured information (e.g. name, surname, email, etc.) that can easily be accessed.
 If all of these CVs were to be processed by a special parser, there would instead be a list of structured information of enormous value.
 This data could be imported into an Applicant Tracking System (ATS) or help create a database of candidates.